• >

 Product typeAER

-The Bank of England has dropped the base rate to 4.75%, but interest rates are still competitive.
+The Bank of England's base rate has now dropped to 4.5%, but interest rates are still competitive.
 Savers shouldn’t wait to take advantage of the current rates, as we don’t know how long they will last…

 Average savings rate vs base rate over time